-We also check the robustness of our results to different measures of employees' seniority, rights in restructuring, and bargaining power.
-We show that the results also hold when seniority is based on the average of all three worker claims (pension contributions, wages, and severance pay), rather than pension claims alone (Table B.4.2).
+We check the robustness of our results to different measures of employees' seniority, rights in restructuring, and bargaining power.
+The results still hold if seniority is based on the average of all three worker claims (pension contributions, wages, and severance pay), rather than pension claims alone (Table B.4.2).
 They are also robust to measuring employees' seniority as the seniority of wages or severance pay alone, and to using the measure of effective employee protection in restructuring described in Section 4.2.3 (Table B.4.3).
 Finally, replacing union density with the employment protection variable described in Section 4.2.4 as a measure of employees' bargaining power leaves the results qualitatively unaffected (Table B.4.4): this shows that the measures of worker rights in bankruptcy proposed in this paper have an additional explanatory power for leverage decisions vis-à-vis employment protection legislation.